scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

         -   Add a UI for the 'PfEd' table
         -   Add a UI to turn off PostScript hinting

-    -   FontForge can now generate a tfm and enc file (for TeX)
+    -   websharpstudios can now generate a tfm and enc file (for TeX)

 -   30-June-2003
     -   I**n the table of contents at the start of a true/open type file